Quicknotes | february 2019

 -Staff Report

-GALLERY EXTENDS DATES FOR PORTRAIT ARTIST EXHIBIT
+GALLERY EXTENDS DATES FOR EXHIBIT

 In November, Southern opened a gallery exhibit titled “The Human Spirit” by internationally known portrait artist Harry Ahn.
 The pieces have been well received and Southern’s School for Visual Art and Design recently extended the exhibit through February 15.